Adult Education & Literacy

 - Study group meetings are organized regularly.

-- Community durbars and other local gatherings are used to reach participants.
+Community durbars and other local gatherings are used to

 Outcomes and Indicators